ably-labs/Ableye/README.md

 * Clients can display messages received on a channel
 * Clients can change the name of the channel
 * Clients can change the data that they publish to a channel
+* Number of connections that can be created increased from 2 to 4

 TODO:

-* Increase the number of connections that can be created from 2 to 4
-* Refactoring clean up
 * Display the SDK version on the title screen
 * Add some nice graphics